WRAP Clinical Team

 We have a diverse and multidisciplinary team of specialists to provide medication management, individual therapy, family education, and peer support.

-Dr. Hannah Brown is an adult psychiatrist at Boston Medical Center and is the Director of the Wellness and Recovery After Psychosis (WRAP) program.
 She currently treats patients with psychosis and has both clinical and research interests in first episode care.
 In her spare time, she enjoys spending time with her family and running; she hopes to eventually train for a marathon again.
 Clinical Roles: Medication Management, Expert Consultation

 Christinette Pompilus, RN, BSN, is a nurse for the WRAP program.
 In the past five years, she worked at South Bay House of Correction, and Arbour hospital caring for patients with mental health and substance abuse disorders.
 In her spare time she likes to spend time with her family, watch tv, exercise and travel.